Malagos Chocolate: Origin and founding

-Present
+Recent events

-In late 2016, all 300 Philippine branches of Starbucks used Malagos chocolate in their chocolate chip cookies.
 In May 2019, they sold their couverture chocolates at the International Food Exhibition of the Philippines.
-In mid-2019, the company held a partnership with food duo "The Tasting Club".
+In mid-2019, the company held a partnership with food duo "The Tasting Club", a duo that utilized Zoom to give feedback related to food.
+The partnership paired Malagos Chocolate products with alcoholic beverages.
 In 2019, they released a recipe book titled the Malagos Book of Chocolates.
-In the COVID-19 pandemic, the company released an ad stating that Malagos was fresh.
-They also released an online grocery to continue sales during the pandemic.
+In the COVID-19 pandemic, the company released advertising promoting their chocolates as fresh and opened an online store.
 Malagos is available in AirAsia flights through a partnership.
-They also collaborated with Krispy Kreme through a regional campaign and with Filipino farm Cacao Culture.
-A restaurant chain, Max's Restaurant, created a product named "Malagos Chocolate Cakes" which are made using Malagos chocolates.
-A milk-tea spot, Honey Lemon from Hong Kong, also created two drinks with Malagos Chocolate.
-They partner with other 5-star-hotels and cafes.
+They also collaborated with Krispy Kreme through a regional campaign, Max's Restaurant through a product named "Malagos Chocolate Cakes," which are made using their chocolates, and Honey Lemon, a milk-tea spot from Hong Kong, through two drinks with Malagos Chocolate.